 - Laparoscopic or robotic myomectomy — This surgery uses several small incisions in the stomach.
 A doctor uses thin instruments and a camera (laparoscope) to remove the fibroids.
 Robotic myomectomy is a variation of laparoscopic myomectomy where the surgical procedure is aided with a surgical robot.

-- Hysteroscopic myomectomy — If the fibroids are inside the opening of the uterus, a doctor can insert instruments through the cervix to remove the fibroids.
+- Hysteroscopic myomectomy — If the fibroids are inside the uterus, a doctor can insert instruments through the cervix to remove the fibroids.
 This procedure helps more with heavy menstrual bleeding and not with size-related complaints.

 Endometrial ablation — Endometrial ablation destroys the lining of the uterus.
 The treatment does not shrink the fibroid(s) but can help to decrease heavy menstrual bleeding caused by fibroids.
 In fact, some women who have endometrial ablation stop having menstrual periods.

 Ablation can be done in the office or as a day surgery.
-It can be done in combination with other treatments, such as myomectomy.
-Endometrial ablation is not a form of birth control, but pregnancy is not recommended after treatment.
+It can be done in combination with other treatments, such as hysteroscopic myomectomy.
+Endometrial ablation is not a form of birth control, but pregnancy is not recommended after treatment and often not possible.
 You will need to use some form of birth control to prevent pregnancy after ablation.
 Women who do get pregnant following ablation are more likely to have an abnormal pregnancy outside the uterus.

 Uterine artery embolization — Uterine artery embolization (also called UAE or uterine fibroid embolization, UFE) is a treatment that blocks the blood supply to fibroids.
-This causes the fibroid to shrink within weeks to several months after the treatment.
+This causes the fibroid to shrink within weeks to several months after the treatment and decreases other fibroid symptoms including heavy menstrual bleeding.
 (See "Uterine leiomyoma (fibroid) embolization".)

-The treatment is performed in the hospital after you are given light anesthesia or sedation.
+The treatment is performed in the hospital.
 A doctor will insert a small tube into a large blood vessel in the inner thigh.
-The tube is threaded up to blood vessels near a fibroid (figure 3A-B).
+The tube is threaded up to the uterine blood vessels (figure 3A-B).
 The doctor injects tiny particles into the blood vessel, which stops blood flow to the fibroid.

-Magnetic resonance guided focused ultrasound — Magnetic resonance guided focused ultrasound surgery (MRgFUS or FUS) (eg, ExAblate® 2000) is a more recent fibroid treatment option.
+Magnetic resonance guided focused ultrasound — Magnetic resonance guided focused ultrasound surgery (MRgFUS or FUS) (eg, ExAblate 2000) is a more recent fibroid treatment option.
 This noninvasive treatment takes place in a MRI machine which guides the treatment.
 Multiple waves of ultrasound energy go through the abdominal wall and converge on a small volume of tissue, which leads to thermal destruction of the fibroid.
 Women do receive sedation during the procedure and it can be performed as an outpatient procedure.
+Fibroids shrink over the weeks and months following treatment and heavy menstrual bleeding is also decreased.
 Pregnancy is not usually recommended following FUS, although it is possible to become pregnant following treatment.

 Hysterectomy — Hysterectomy is a surgery that removes the uterus.
-The ovaries and cervix are sometimes removed, along with the uterus.
+The ovaries and cervix are often left in place when the hysterectomy is for uterine fibroids.

 Hysterectomy is a permanent treatment that cures heavy menstrual bleeding and the bulk related symptoms of fibroids.
 However, it is major surgery, and you will need up to six weeks to fully recover.
 More detailed information about hysterectomy is available separately.
 (See "Patient information: Abdominal hysterectomy (Beyond the Basics)" and "Patient information: Vaginal hysterectomy (Beyond the Basics)".)